SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 **Adding lines using constructor expressions**

-As already touched on above, table lines that are constructed inline as arguments of, for example, the `VALUE` operator can be added to internal tables.
-The operator allows you to fill an internal table with a compact expression.
-In the cases below, internal tables are filled using constructor expressions in the context of [assignments](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenassignment_glosry.htm "Glossary Entry").
+As mentioned above, table lines that are constructed inline as arguments to the `VALUE` operator, for example, can be added to internal tables.
+In the following cases, internal tables are populated using constructor expressions in the context of [assignments](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenassignment_glosry.htm "Glossary Entry").

-In the example below, the internal table is filled by assigning an internal table that is constructed inline using the `VALUE` operator.
-The table constructed inline has two lines. `line` represents an existing structure having an appropriate line type.
+In the example below, the internal table is populated by assigning an internal table that is constructed inline with the `VALUE` operator.
+The inline constructed table has two lines. `line` represents an existing structure with a compatible line type.
 The other line is constructed inline.

 > **💡 Note**<br>
-> The extra pair of brackets represents a table line.
-The # sign denotes that the line type can be derived from the context.
-The assignment clears the existing content of the internal table on the left side.
+> The extra pair of parentheses represents a table line.
+The # sign indicates that the line type can be derived from the context.
+The assignment deletes the existing content of the internal table on the left side.

 ``` abap
 itab = VALUE #( ( line )
                 ( comp1 = a comp2 = b ...  ) ).
 ```

-*Excursion*: **Creating a internal table by inline declaration** and adding lines using a constructor expression
+**Creating an internal table by inline declaration** and adding lines with a constructor expression.
 ``` abap
 "Internal table type
 TYPES it_type LIKE itab.